-Measurement Of Pulmonary Inflammation Using F-Nos Positron Emission Tomography (Pet/Ct) In E-Cigarette Users
+Measurement of Pulmonary Inflammation Using F-NOS Positron Emission Tomography (PET/CT) in E-cigarette Users

-Although some evidence suggests that e-cigarettes do not affect lung inflammation, there are very few studies that have produced data to support that.
-The findings of this PET scan will help scientists better understand the effects of e-cigarette smoking on the lungs compared to traditional smoking and the combination of the two.
+Although some evidence suggests that e-cigarettes do not affect lung inflammation, very few studies have produced data to support that.
+The findings of this PET scan will help scientists better understand the effects of e-cigarette/vape smoking on the lungs compared to traditional smoking and the combination of the two.

-In this study, you will participate in only 2 visits to be scheduled over the course of approximately 6 weeks:
+In this study, you will participate in only 2 visits (~2-3 hour visits):

-1) a combined consent and screening visit (~3 hours)
+1) a combined consent and screening visit